alex3165/url-shortener/readme.md

 DynamoDB is a NoSQL database, it is fully managed by AWS and scale on demand.
 You can manually increase read and write capacity unit and / or turn on / off auto scaling for dynamoDB too.

+In order to scale both the service and the DB we could put a cache in front of the EC2 instances has the service is indempotant it would be good candidate for that

 What is left to do:

 - Write a script running on a CRON task to remove all url saved in database for more than 2 days using `created_at` field